Try Praising.ai free

 Can Google remove positive reviews?

-Yes, Google removes positive reviews that violate their guidelines.
-Fake 5-star reviews, incentivized reviews, and reviews from business employees all get removed regardless of rating.
-Google's goal is honesty, not helping businesses maintain high ratings.
+Yes.
+Fake 5-star reviews, paid reviews, and reviews from staff all get removed regardless of rating.
+Google's goal is honesty — not propping up ratings.

 How long do removed reviews stay gone?